These easy sourdough english muffins cook up light and fluffy, with a delicious sourdough flavor!

 1. Feed your sourdough starter 12 hours prior to mixing dough so that it's active and bubbly.

-3. Place the dough on a lightly floured surface and knead for 5 minutes with your hands.
-(This step can also be done in a stand mixer, with a dough hook, on low speed for 5 minutes.)
+3. Turn the dough out onto a floured surface and knead for 5 minutes with your hands.
+(This step can also be done in a stand mixer, using a dough hook, on low speed for 5 minutes.)

 Tips for success